Cable Incline Biceps Curl

 Frequently Asked Questions

-• What muscles does the Cable Incline Biceps Curl work?
+• What does Cable Incline Biceps Curl train most?

-• What weight should beginners use for the Cable Incline Biceps Curl?
+• Can beginners use Cable Incline Biceps Curl?

 Related Exercises